GabrielGrabalos/Solar-System-WebSite/README.md

 ## 🎉 Features

-- Explore the solar system by panning and zooming around a canvas 🖌️.
+- 🖌️ Explore the solar system by panning and zooming around a canvas.
-- Click on planets to reveal information cards containing interesting facts ℹ️.
+- ℹ️ Click on planets to reveal information cards containing interesting facts.
-- Enjoy animated camera movements and other interactive details while exploring 🎨.
+- 🎨 Enjoy animated camera movements and other interactive details while exploring.

 ## 💻 Technologies Used

-- **Express.js**: A web application framework for Node.js 🚀.
+- 🚀 **Express.js**: A web application framework for Node.js.
-- **EJS**: Embedded JavaScript templates for dynamic web content 📄.
+   📄 **EJS**: Embedded JavaScript templates for dynamic web content.
-- **MongoDB**: A NoSQL database for storing planet information 🛰️.
+- 🛰️ **MongoDB**: A NoSQL database for storing planet information.

 ## 🚀 Getting Started